-This document was produced by the Global Harmonization Task Force, a voluntary consortium of representatives from medical device Regulatory Authorities and trade associations from around the world.
-The document is intended to provide non-binding guidance to Regulatory Authorities for use in the regulation of medical devices and has been subject to consultation throughout its development and endorsement by the current Chair.
+The document herein was produced by the International Medical Device Regulators Forum (IMDRF), a voluntary group of medical device regulators from around the world.
+The document has been subject to consultation throughout its development.

-There are no restrictions on the reproduction, distribution, translation or use of this document.
-However, incorporation of this document, in part or in whole, into any other document does not convey or represent an endorsement of any kind by the Global Harmonization Task Force.
+There are no restrictions on the reproduction, distribution or use of this document; however, incorporation of this document, in part or in whole, into any other document, or its translation into languages other than English, does not convey or represent an endorsement of any kind by the International Medical Device Regulators Forum.